-I picked them up at my local supermarket this morning for just one single buck since the expiration date was nearing.
-So I had to use them real quick.
-I guess there will be no sandwiches for lunch today: how about a savory heap of roasted sausage?
+I bought some fatty sausages at my local supermarket this morning for just one euro since the expiration date is tomorrow.
+So I had to use them today or chuck them in the freezer.
+No sandwiches for lunch today: how about some roasted sausage?
 I’m in!

 Roasted Sausage with Garlic & Red Wine

-OK I could just pan fry the sausages and serve them like that.
-But here is this large garlic bulb that needs to be used so in come the garlic cloves.
+I can just pan fry the sausages and serve them like that.
+But here’s this large garlic bulb that needs to be used so in come the garlic cloves.
 And then I spiced up the olive oil and sausage dripping sauce with a good glug of red wine and balsamic vinegar.
 Touch of butter there too to make the sauce a tad smoother.

-Still I wanted to make sure that the garlic cloves would be cooked through.
-Uncooked garlic can mess up your palate terribly.
-That’s when I decided to put the sausages and garlic under a hot grill for some time.
+Still I wanted to make sure that the cloves would be cooked through because no one wants undercooked garlic for lunch.
+That’s when I decided to pop the sausages and garlic under a hot grill for a while.
 That worked out just perfectly.

 You choose how you want to serve the roasted sausage: buttery mashed potatoes and creamy polenta are two really great choices here.
 I went for polenta: spoon that savory red wine and butter sauce on top of it… I don’t need to tell you that this is the bomb!